EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

       Note: Priviledges are given to the catalog user directly.
 For more complex situations, using roles may be desirable.

-    - Remote connections are dissabled by default in `/etc/postgresql/9.1/main/pg_hba.conf`
+    - Remote connections are dissabled (by default) in `/etc/postgresql/9.3/main/pg_hba.conf`